chili-publish/grafx-documentation/docs/GraFx-Studio/overview/hamburger-menu/index.md

 #### File

-Save and rename your Smart Template
+Save and rename your Smart Template.

 ![screenshot](file.png)